Return to Wine

 Myrrhina

-Pliny writes that it was the victory of Pompey over Mithridates that introduced myrrhina to Rome, bowls and cups of which he dedicated to Jupiter at his triumph (XXXIII.18).
+Pliny writes that it was the victory of Pompey over Mithridates that introduced myrrhina to Rome, bowls and cups of which he dedicated to Jupiter at his triumph (Natural History, XXXIII.18).
 In consequence, myrrhine ware immediately became desirable.

 "Their value lies in their varied colours: the veins, as they revolve, repeatedly vary from purple to white or a mixture of the two, the purple becoming fiery or the milk-white becoming red as though the new colour were passing through the vein.
 Some people particularly appreciate the edges of a piece, where colours may be reflected such as we observe in the inner part of a rainbow" (XXXVII.22).

 The owner of one such cup, for which seventy-thousand sesterces were paid, was so inordinately fond of it that he gnawed at the rim.
-Suetonius recounts of Augustus recounts that, of all the royal treasures of Alexandria, he kept only a single agate cup (Life, LXXI.1).
+Suetonius recounts of Augustus that, of all the royal spoils of Alexandria, he kept only a single agate cup (Life of Augustus, LXXI.1).

+Pliny recounts disapprovingly that "It came to be deemed the proof of wealth, the true glory of luxury, to possess something that might be absolutely destroyed in a moment" (XXXIII.5).
 Perhaps the most famous example of the fragility of luxury is when Petronius, the author of the Satyricon and Arbiter Elegantiae (arbiter of elegance) in the court of Nero, was denounced to the emperor.
-Realizing his death was inevitable, he severed his veins and committed suicide (AD 66; Tacitus, Annals, XVI.18-19).
-But, before he died, he broke a myrrhine dipper for which he had paid three-hundred thousand sesterces, rather than have it be used on Nero's own dining room table (Pliny, XXXVII.20).
+Realizing his death was inevitable, he severed his veins and committed suicide in AD 66 (Tacitus, Annals, XVI.18-19).
+But, before he died, he broke a myrrhine ladle for which he had paid three-hundred thousand sesterces, rather than have it be used on Nero's own dining room table (Pliny, XXXVII.20).

-Reference: Pliny: Natural History (1938-) translated by H. Rackham et al. (Loeb Classical Library); The illustration is taken from Empires Ascendant: Time Frame 400 BC-AD 200 (1987) by the Editors of Time-Life Books.
+Reference: Pliny: Natural History (1938-) translated by H. Rackham et al. (Loeb Classical Library).

 Email